 Let's double-check the status of the stake account:

-Alternatively, the user can specify an existing stake account to receive their
+Alternatively, the user can specify an existing uninitialized stake account to

 As mentioned earlier, the stake pool only processes active stakes.
 This feature maintains fungibility of stake pool tokens.
 Fully activated stakes are not equivalent to inactive, activating, or deactivating stakes due to the time cost of staking.
 Otherwise, malicious actors can deposit stake in one state and withdraw it in another state without waiting.